-The ASERT team is pleased to offer intervention programs to youth and young adults with ASD and their families in the Calgary and surrounding area.
+The ASERT team is pleased to offer intervention programs to youth and young adults on the autism spectrum and their families in the Calgary and surrounding area.
 Please find information about our current offerings below.

 The Program for the Education and Enrichment of Social Skills (PEERS) for Adolescents and PEERS for Young Adults (PEERS-YA)